oliviakasmin/tandem-trivia/README.md

 ### future features and improvements

-I'd love to add a GraphQL mutation to add data so that users may contribute new questions.
-The built out back-end is not entirely necessary for the current scope of app, but it was a lot of fun to build and now there is a framework in place should the app evolve and become more expansive.
-The logic on the front-end is already equipped to handle additional questions and subsequent trivia rounds.

-Unit tests to check features, such as: 10 unique questions per round, questions and answers are shuffled, inputted data has required fields, only 1 answer can be selected, score counted accurately, etc.

 A more fleshed out UX/UI!
 As a start, I aimed for simple and navigable.

 A script to seed the database.

-Deploy the site.

 ##### This project was created by Olivia Kasmin